 * All activities detrimental to the success of Impressive Publishing, LLC.
 These include sharing sensitive information outside the company, such as research and development information and customer lists, as well as defamation of the company.

 * All activities for personal benefit only that have a negative impact on the day-to-day functioning of the business.
 These include activities that slow down the computer network (e.g., streaming video, playing networked video games).

-Impressive Publishing will not tolerate any misuse of its systems and will discipline anyone found to have contravened the policy, including not exercising reasonable judgment regarding acceptable use.
+Impressive Publishing, LLC will not tolerate any misuse of its systems and will discipline anyone found to have contravened the policy, including not exercising reasonable judgment regarding acceptable use.
 While each situation will be judged on a case-by-case basis, employees should be aware that consequences may include the termination of their employment.

 Use of any of Impressive Publishing, LLC's resources for any illegal activity will usually be grounds for summary dismissal, and Impressive Publishing, LLC will not hesitate to cooperate with any criminal investigation and prosecution that may result from such activity.